Shmoopi/sudoexpert/content/post/jrb-quotes/index.md

 > All exits lead to the gift shop, my man.

 > Your Honor, this was NOT an orgy.
-It was a free-range bodily fluid ideation session.
+It was a free-range bodily fluid ideation session. [^2]

-Context: No clue.

 > I’m wrapping presents.
 I HATE wrapping presents.
 Mine look like IED’s when I’m finished.
-Or after an origami art therapy class at a Parkinson’s Clinic.
+Or after an origami art therapy class at a Parkinson’s Clinic. [^3]

+[^1]: Stated sarcastically about nearly anything non-urgent / idiotic.
+[^2]: No clue.
-Context: Wrapping gifts for the kids.
+[^3]: Wrapping gifts for the kids.